banach-space/cpp-tutor/README.md

 Usage
 -----
-The [items](#items) discussed here are independent and you can study them in any order that works for you.
-Once you choose an item that's of interest to you, go through the links and code samples available here.
+The [items](#items) discussed here are independent and you can be studied in any order that works for you.
+Once you choose an item that's of interest to you, go through the links and code samples available below.
 Next, [build](#build-instructions) and run it.
 Most binary files print to `stdout`.
-Make sure that you understand where the output comes from, what it means that and that it matches the comments in the code.
+Make sure that you understand where the output comes from, what it means and that it matches the comments in the code.

 Some examples implement undefined behaviour, contain compiler errors or code that leads to memory leaks.
-Such _broken_ or _problematic_ parts of the code are guarded off with two preprocessor symbolic constants:
+Such _broken_ or _problematic_ parts of the code are guarded off with preprocessor symbolic constants:
   * `COMPILATION_ERROR`
   * `MEMORY_LEAK`
   * `DANGLING_REF_OR_PTR`